schollz/miti/README.md

 Each line under `instruments` designates a different measure.
 This is where you put notes.
 Notes without spaces are considered a chord and will be played simultaneously.
 The first measure plays C, E, and G (C major) and the second measure plays F, A and C (F major).
 This pattern will repeat indefinetly when played.

+To add more patterns, simply add a line with `pattern X` and again add `instruments` and their notes.
+The patterns will be played in order.

 #### Add instruments and subdivisions